vandijklab/cell2sentence/README.md

 sentences, C2S provides a framework for LLMs to directly model single-cell biology in natural language, enabling diverse capabilities on multiple single-cell tasks.

-For more information, please refer to the manuscript, or feel free to reach out to us at [van Dijk Lab](https://www.vandijklab.org/)!
+For more information, please refer to the manuscript, checkout the [documentation](https://vandijklab-cell2sentence.readthedocs.io/), or feel free to reach out to us at [van Dijk Lab](https://www.vandijklab.org/)!

 ## News